Travel to Seoul, and you can easily navigate your way around the majority of the city by subway.

 By far the cheapest way to travel around Bangkok is by taking the local public bus – on some routes, there's even a free bus if you don't mind waiting!

-There are all sort of different buses like some that take the highway, some with air-conditioning and others with open-air windows.
+There are different buses like some that take the highway, some with air-conditioning and others with open-air windows.

 4. Tuk Tuk